JakeSteam/blog-programming/_posts/2018-11-28-growing-your-android-app-with-firebase-invites.md

 As always, the entire [Firebase Reference Project is open source](https://github.com/JakeSteam/FirebaseReference), and there is a [pull request for adding Firebase Invites](https://github.com/JakeSteam/FirebaseReference/pull/10) if you just want to see the code changes required.
 This tutorial assumes you already have [Firebase added to your project](/adding-firebase-to-an-android-project/).

-In this tutorial, you’ll learn how to add the ability for users to send out invite links, and identify if a user has come from an invite link.
+In this tutorial, you'll learn how to add the ability for users to send out invite links, and identify if a user has come from an invite link.

 ### Adding Firebase Invites to your project

 First, visit the Dynamic Links tab in the [Firebase console](https://console.firebase.google.com/u/0/), and agree to the terms of service (if necessary).
-Don’t worry if there’s no terms of service to agree, it only occurs in some situations!
+Don't worry if there's no terms of service to agree, it only occurs in some situations!

 Next, add Firebase Invites by adding the following to your dependencies in your app-level `build.gradle` file, then perform a Gradle sync: